shoptet/templates-custom-theme/README.md

 * `main.css` is used for layout
 * `project.css` is used for colors
 * `font-shoptet.css` is used for icon font
-* `build.min.js` contains all necessary JavaScript files that e-shop needs to work properly
+* `build.min.js` contains all necessary JavaScript files that online store needs to work properly